frankframework/frankframework/FRANKDOC.md

 **JavaDoc tag @ff.parameter:** First argument is name of parameter, second argument is description of that parameter.

 **JavaDoc tag @ff.forward:** First argument is name of forward, second argument is description.

-**JavaDoc tag @ff.ignoreTypeMembership:** Argument is full name of Java interface.
-The class owning the `@ff.ignoreTypeMembership` does not define or inherit attributes from setters that are overridden from the referenced interface.
-An attribute is not suppressed if its setter is as well overridden from an ancestor (class or interface) that does not have the referenced interface as ancestor itself.
-Attributes can be re-introduced in derived classes of the owning class.
-If the referenced interface has a `@FrankDocGroup` annotation, then the owning class and its descendants are excluded from that group.

 **JavaDoc tag @ff.noAttribute:** Attributes can be re-introduced in derived classes by overriding the setter.